sefaKscu/Ecology/README.md

 A simple ecology simulation

 This is a weekend project for practicing gameplay balance.
-Goal of this project is prevent extinction of unit types and maintain stability of the ecosystem over time by balancing the needs and tresholds of each unit.
+Goal of this project is prevent extinction of unit types and maintain stability of the ecosystem over time by balancing the needs, tresholds and reproduction frequency of each unit.

 Architecture